LeonMrBonnie/breadfish-oauth/README.md

 // Many of the functions can throw an error when you pass something invalid. try {
     let oauth = new BreadfishOAuth("PROJECT_ID", "API_KEY"); // Creates a new oAuth instance (throws an error if the credentials are invalid)
+    // Verify the credentials!
+Make sure to call this before calling any other function await oauth.checkCredentials();
     // Scopes
     let valid = BreadfishOAuth.isValidScope("test"); // Checks if the specified scope is valid (Returns boolean) let availableScopes = BreadfishOAuth.getValidScopes(); // All available scopes in an array of strings